Emily Chung: Baptised in 2011 at Cornerstone Christian Community Church, Markham

 How can God view murder just as sinful as envy or stealing?
 How is that fair?

-I knew Christians who were so judgmental and hypocritical that I didn’&t see any diference between their life and a non-Christian one.
-I can tell you that the only reason why I didn’&t dismiss Christianity altogether was because of my good friend, Erika.
+I knew Christians who were so judgmental and hypocritical that I didn’t see any difference between their life and a non-Christian one.
+I can tell you that the only reason why I didn’t dismiss Christianity altogether was because of my good friend, Erika.
 We were roommates together in university and for the first time, I felt she was a Christian who was really trying to live her life for God… not that she was perfect!
-I wasn’&t ready for God, but I got to see what the Christian faith looked like on a day-to-day basis through Erika.
+I wasn’t ready for God, but I got to see what the Christian faith looked like on a day-to-day basis through Erika.

-I can honestly say that my life has been changed since I began my walk with God just 3 years ago.
+I can honestly say that my life has been changed since I began my walk with God 9 years ago.
 Now, my purpose is to live a life that demonstrates the difference God makes.
-Not that it’&ll be perfect, but so that people looking in will want the same God that I have.
+Not that it’ll be perfect, but so that people looking in will want the same God that I have.